 7. WAVESRX Sand Anchor

-From jet skis to pontoons, this is one of the best anchors!
+From jet skis to pontoons, this is one of the most durable anchors!
 I love its user-friendly design to make anchoring a breeze!
 All that I have to do is dock my boat and step on the anchor as I push it on the sand.
 The best position is below 15 degrees on the ground, which is steep enough to penetrate sand.

 What I like the most about this anchor is its smart design.
 It has a long and hollow opening, as well as side wings.
 It is optimized to create a strong resistance to prevent the boat from moving once it is anchored.
 It also supports up to 26-foot boats in calm waters.